Slimefun-Addon-Community/LiteXpansion/README.md

 ## :wrench: Config

 - `nerf-other-addons` - Enable this option will nerf Energized Solar Generator and panels in InfinityExpansion, otherwise all machines in LiteXpansion will consume double energy.
+This option is enabled by default.

 ## Contents
 ### :card_index_dividers: Items